AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Array and BinarySearch:
 - Solved Gray Code on leetcode with tc of O(2^n) and sc of O(1) Beats 95.24% in runtime and 76.21% in Memory with JavaScript

+### day 51 of #100DaysOfCode
+- Finishing final layouting of CsNavBar Component
+- Learning Bit Manipulation

+#### Array and bit Manipulation:
+- Solved Gray Code on leetcode with tc of O(n) and sc of O(1) Beats 81.82% in runtime and 52% in Memory with JavaScript